-- Ÿ reduced disclosure about our executive compensation arrangements; - $\ddot{\mathrm{Y}}$ no non-binding advisory votes on executive compensation or golden parachute arrangements; and - Ÿ exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting.
+- Ÿ two years of audited financial statements in addition to any required unaudited interim financial statements with correspondingly reduced "Management's Discussion and Analysis of Financial Condition and Results of Operations" disclosure; - Ÿ reduced disclosure about our executive compensation arrangements; - \ddot{Y} no non-binding advisory votes on executive compensation or golden parachute arrangements; and - Ÿ exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting.

 We may take advantage of these exemptions for up to five years or such earlier time that we are no longer an emerging growth company.
-We would cease to be an emerging growth company on the date that is the earliest of (i) the last day of the fiscal year in which we have total annual gross revenues of \$1 billion or more; (ii) the last day of our fiscal year following the fifth anniversary of the date of the completion of our initial public offering; (iii) the date on which we have issued more than \$1 billion in nonconvertible debt during the previous three years; or (iv) the date on which we are deemed to be a large accelerated filer under the rules of the Securities and Exchange Commission, or SEC, which means the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the prior June 30th.
+We would cease to be an emerging growth company on the date that is the earliest of (i) the last day of the fiscal year in which we have total annual gross revenues of \$1 billion or more; (ii) the last day of our fiscal year following the fifth anniversary of the date of the completion of this offering; (iii) the date on which we have issued more than \$1 billion in nonconvertible debt during the previous three years; or (iv) the date on which we are deemed to be a large accelerated filer under the rules of the Securities and Exchange Commission, or SEC, which means the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the prior June 30th.
 We may choose to take advantage of some but not all of these exemptions.
 We have taken advantage of reduced reporting requirements in this prospectus.
 Accordingly, the information contained herein may be different than the information you receive from other public companies in which you hold stock.
 Also, we have irrevocably elected to "opt out" of the exemption for the delayed adoption of certain accounting standards and, therefore, will be subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.